marwynnsomridhivej/marwynnbot/README.md

 ## Commands ![progress](https://img.shields.io/badge/coverage-20%25-orange)
 WIP, for an updated list, add the bot and do `m!help`.

-For a guide on all commands and their usages, I will be updating [MarwynnBot's GitBook page](https://marwynn.gitbook.io/marwynnbot/)
+For a guide on all commands and their usages, I will be updating [MarwynnBot's Website](https://www.marwynnbot.tk)

 Commands are separated into categories that determine a command's function.
 Below is a list that will be updated frequently as the bot's functionality grows.